LSBA Home

 Ms. Kristen D Amond

-Amond served as a clerk to Judge Susie Morgan of the U.S. District Court, Eastern District of Louisiana.
-In law school, she served as an intern for Judge Brian A. Jackson of the U.S. District Court, Middle District of Louisiana.
+She served as a clerk to Judge Susie Morgan of the U.S. District Court of the Eastern District of Louisiana.
+In law school, she served as an intern for Judge Brian A. Jackson of the U.S. District Court for the Middle District of Louisiana.

-She received her JD/DCL degree, magna cum laude, in 2016 from Louisiana State University Paul M. Hebert Law Center (editor-in-chief of the Louisiana Law Review; chair of SBA’s Ethics Board; 3L representative of the Diversity and Inclusion Committee; member of LSU Law Powderpuff Football team).
+Amond received her JD degree, magna cum laude, in 2016 from Louisiana State University Paul M. Hebert Law Center.
+She was editor-in-chief of the Louisiana Law Review, chaired the SBA’s Ethics Board and was the 3L representative of the Diversity and Inclusion Committee.

-Amond loves all things New Orleans and looks forward to traveling the world with her wife, Nancia Sterling.
+Amond looks forward to traveling the world with her wife, Nancia Sterling.

 3640 Magazine St